commercetools/sphere-node-product-csv-sync/README.md

   Options:

     -h, --help                      output usage information
-    -c, --csv <file>       CSV file containing products to import -l, --language [lang]  Default language to using during import --continueOnProblems   When a product does not validate on the server side (400er response), ignore it and continue with the next products
+    -c, --csv <file>                CSV file containing products to import -l, --language [lang]           Default language to using during import (for slug generation, category linking etc.)
+    --continueOnProblems            When a product does not validate on the server side (400er response), ignore it and continue with the next products
+    --suppressMissingHeaderWarning  Do not show which headers are missing per produt type.
     --publish                       When given, all changes will be published immediately
 ```

 ### CSV Format